Runic-Studios/RunicDeploymentScripts/README.md

 	- `INSTANCE_CONF`: Set this to the instance template we want to load.
 For example, the live instance template might be `instance-conf/live-instance.yml`.

 - `secrets.conf`: This file is not uploaded to GitHub to keep our API tokens a secret.
 But it contains two keys:
-	- `WRITER_GITHUB_PAT`: The personal access token belonging to @RunicRealmsGithub for accessing its own `writer-files` repository.
-This is the same one as that which is used for File Pull.
+	- `CONFIG_GITHUB_PAT`: The personal access token belonging to @RunicRealmsGithub for accessing its own `writer-files-config` repository.
+This is the same one as that which is used for File Pull. <b>This must also have access to the subsequent `writer-files` repository mentioned in the `file-mappings-VERSION.yml` of `writer-files-config`</b>.
-	- `WRITER_GITHUB_USERNAME`: The name of the user that is going to be <i>accessing</i> this repository through GitHub's API.
-The secret token in secrets.conf must correspond to this user.
+	- `CONFIG_GITHUB_USERNAME`: The name of the user that is going to be <i>accessing</i> this repository through GitHub's API.
+The secret token in secrets.conf must correspond to this user. <b>This must also have access to the subsequent `writer-files` repository mentioned in the `file-mappings-VERSION.yml` of `writer-files-config`</b>.
 	- `PLUGINS_GITHUB_ARTIFACT_PAT`: This is also owned by @RunicRealmsGithub but contains access only for reading artifacts in the `Runic-Studios/RunicRealms` superproject.
 		- Because this uses the newer GitHub PAT system, this will expire in December 2024 and need to be regenerated.

 ### Executables:
 - `install.sh`: Runs everything one after the other
 - `install-plugins.sh`: Downloads artifacts from GitHub with provided credentials and artifact ID, unzips them into the plugins folder
-- `install-writer-files.sh`: Downloads the writer-files from GitHub with provided credentials
+- `install-writer-files.sh`: Downloads the writer-files-config from GitHub with provided credentials
-- `process-writer-files.py`: Reads a special file within the downloaded writer-files called `file-mappings.yml`, which indicates how the writer-files should be spread throughout the image.
+- `process-writer-files.py`: Reads a special file within the downloaded writer-files-config called `file-mappings-VERSION.yml`, which indicates how the writer-files should be downloaded and spread throughout the image.
 	- This file mappings configuration can contain information like needing to unzip the MythicMobs spawners file, and where each GitHub folder belongs locally (GitHub's `loot` directory needs to go to `plugins/RunicCore/loot`)
 		- This mapping is static, but some files such as the spawner zip, NPCs and more are uploaded with the `/filepush` command on writer that syncs all locally modified files (basically files that writers do not modify through GitHub but through commands), with the GitHub remote.
 - `install-build.sh`: Unzips the locally specified build artifact into the server directory